 TAKE ACTION & MAKE YOUR VOICE HEARD!

-Something that is very much needed is for people like yourself to sign up for CCHR Florida’s Call 2 Action Email Alerts.
+Florida Residents Only: Something that is very much needed is for people like yourself to sign up for CCHR Florida’s Call to Action Email Alerts.

 Once added you will receive alerts on important mental health human rights issues such as: